zuora/payment-page-samples/README.md

 2. Create/Modify the Hosted Page with configurations (Hosted Domain and Callback Path) in Zuora (`Settings` -> `Payments` -> `Setup Hosted Page`)

-* Hosted Domain: set to the hosted domain for example: in this sample, it is listening|http://localhost:3000
+* Hosted Domain: set to the hosted domain for example: in this sample, it is listening at http://localhost:3000
 * Callback Path: set to /payment_page/callback

 3. Modify the file payment-page-samples/conf/config.json to set HPM configurations.
 Here are the descriptions of the properties in it: